GGGalang/GGGalang.github.io/README.md

 It's just weird to see the link be PERMANENTLY a different color, especially if it's a link like the home/title link or side menu links.
 I could add a visited state with the same properties but that's simply impractical.
+ - The newsbite links themselves, as well as the home topics a-tags have visited and active states, though.

 2. This stylesheet is long so be careful as you might get confused.
 The classes/ids are generally in order from:
 Title Navbar>Side Menu>Main body/Content>Footer>Misc (easter eggs).
 Ctrl + F always helps!